 Include Older Adults in Healthcare and Environmental Justice

-- Support greater investments by HHS, EPA, and other federal agencies in age-inclusive research to study the impact of climate change on how we age.
+- Support greater investments by the HHS, EPA, and other federal agencies in age-inclusive research to study the impact of climate change on how we age.

-- Invest in climate change training for the healthcare workforce particularly as it relates to the well-being of older adults.
+- Invest in climate change training for the healthcare workforce, particularly as it relates to the well-being of older adults.

 - Invest in transitional sheltering assistance for older adults who live in high-risk climate areas, such as areas with unhealthy air quality caused by wildfires.